 If you do not carry on your direct-selling activity to make a profit, there is a limit on the deductions you can take.
-If the not-for-profit limits apply, you cannot use a loss from direct selling to offset any other income you have.
+If the not-for-profit limits apply, you cannot use a loss from direct selling to offset any other income.

-This limit applies, for example, if you go into direct selling primarily for the business tax deductions you can take.
-It also applies if you become a direct seller only to allow you and your friends to buy products at reduced rates.
+This limit applies, for example, if you go into direct selling primarily for the business deductions you can take.
+It also applies if you become a direct seller only so you and your friends can buy products at reduced rates.